 Interview Question – Who would be your main target in government when lobbying?
 Answer Question

-The process took 2 months - interviewed at Google in June 2011.
+The process took 2 months - interviewed at Google in May 2011.

 Interview Details – The entire process from sending in my application to finding out they had chosen the other candidate was 2 months, which from what I have heard, is extremely quick for Google.
 I submitted my resume through a friend that works for Google.
 She got her job when another friend working at Google submitted her resume.
 Moral of the story being that in order to get an interview, you should have someone inside the company submit your resume.
 At least I believe this is the case with non-engineering jobs at Google.
 My first interview was a phone interview with a legal recruiter in Mountain View, since the position was within the Legal and Public Policy department.
 This interview was relatively standard - asking questions about my background and experience and lasted 30 minutes.

 Next I had an in-person interview with the hiring manager at the office I would be working in.
 I was told that this interview would be 30 minutes, but I figured from past interview experience it might be longer.
 I was wrong.
 The interview lasted exactly 30 minutes and I did not even have an opportunity to ask the hiring manager any questions.
 This was problematic for me later because I was unable to clarify the job function, which was very vague.
 I heard from the legal recruiter several days later asking for me to complete a specific research assignment.
 It was a 2-3 page assignment, very specific to the group I was interviewing with.
 I was told I did very well on this assignment and would be in the final round of interviews.